Robertson Scholars Leadership Program

 Although Robertson scholars enrol in only one of the two institutions, they have access to the classes and resources of both universities and live on the sister campus during the second term of their second year.

-Julian Robertson generously offers a scholarship to at least one talented New Zealand undergradute student each year.
+Julian Robertson generously offers a scholarship to one talented New Zealand undergradute student each year.